m-masterton/Max-Notes/Zettlekasten/Processor Scheduling.md

 + provide acceptable response time to users
 + ensure hardware resources are kept as busy as possible

-The ideal scheduler would be one that is making 100% use of the CPU, no processes are left hanging around and the user is never aware of a time delay.
+The ideal scheduler would be one that is making 100% use of the CPU, no jobs are left hanging around and the user is never aware of a time delay.
 There are a few algorithms that try to accomplish this:

 ### Round Robin

-With the **Round Robin** scheduling algorithm, a queue is made holding all processes that are ready to run.
-When the first process is loaded into memory, it is given a set amount of CPU time to use.
-If the process is completed during the allocated time then the next process is loaded immediately.
+With the **Round Robin** scheduling algorithm, a queue is made holding all jobs that are ready to run.
+When the first job is loaded into memory, it is given a set amount of CPU time to use.
+If the job is completed during the allocated time then the next job is loaded immediately.
 If the process is not finished when the time expired, it is put at the back of the queue.

 In order to do this, the [[Function of Operating Systems|operating system]] sets an **interrupting clock / interval timer** to generate interrupts at specific times.
 This method of scheduling helps to guarantee a reasonable response time.